igomezv/igomezv.github.io/code.md

 -----------------------------------------------------------

 ### SimpleMC
 Cosmological parameter estimation code developed by Dr. A. Slosar and Dr. JA Vazquez.
-In recent times, I helped to incorporate nested sampling, convergence criteria for Metropolis-Hastings, and other new functionalities.
+From 2019 to 2023, I helped in maintaining the code, and incorporating nested sampling, convergence criteria for Metropolis-Hastings, post-processing options and other new features.

 Collaborating with Dr. JA Vazquez.